teemutammela/auralcandy.net/README.md

 ## Application Structure

-Configuration for `development` and `production` environments is set in `app.rb`.
+Configuration for `development` and `production` environments is set in `app/app.rb`.
 See [Sinatra documentation](http://sinatrarb.com/configuration.html) for further details about configuration settings.

 |Directory			|Description																																					|
 |---------------|-------------------------------------------------------------------------------------|